Digital Object Identifier (DOI)

 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Wynn, April N.; Rueschhoff, Elizabeth E.; and Franks, Robert G., "Transcriptomic characterization of a synergistic genetic interaction during carpel margin meristem development in Arabidopsis thaliana" (2011).
-Biological Sciences.
+Biological Sciences Research.
 2.